sob/stonehedges.net/source/_posts/silver-fox-dual-screen-dvd-shield.md

 I had originally decided to purchase the Gaming edition Shield to allow the older kids to possibly play games on the device but this proved to be more difficult than anticipated on mobile hotspot tethering.
 The gaming controller however is a much better interface for the younger kids to use than the handheld remote

 The Alpine PKG-RSE3HDMI comes with (2) Single Source IR Headphones.
 I needed to order the Dual Source model above separately and didn't realize this until 2 days before departure.
 When the twins are older, they will be able to use the second set of Single Source IR headphones so this actually worked out nicely.

+I need to move from a 1x2 HDMI Splitter to a 1x3 or 1x4 HDMI splitter on the front display for the younger kids.
+They have a touch time navigating the Shield menu from time to time and so outputting that signal into the back of the Alpine head unit installed up front, would allow the passenger to use the Shield remote from the front seat to select a new movie to watch.

 Install Details
 ------